alisopp/KaraokeMusicVideoManager/Documentation/HOW_TO_MAGIC.md

 If you want to update the images before creating the `.jar` add the parameter `img` (the same with all the other parameter).

----
+## The parts/parameter of the *master* script

-Here the software/the steps that are needed to do each thing:
+Here the software/the steps that are needed to do each part/thing:

 ### Compile only the Java project (create the runnable `.jar`)